Updated: Oct 15

 Many mortgage contracts have a clause that can allow them to call the mortgage note and demand immediate repayment of the entire cost of the loan if unpermitted work is completed.
 This could degrade the value of the property that they have a lien against and could risk their investment.
 This is an unlikely but possible scenario.

 Many neighbors are very aware of everything that is happening in their neighborhood including any home improvements.
 Especially if you have a large dumpster outside for a few days it wouldn't be uncommon for a nosy neighbor to call the city for them to investigate farther.

 Although there are risks, accepting unpermitted construction can sometimes get you a great deal.
 If you are able to purchase the property ignoring the value of the unpermitted edition you can score a good deal.
 From there you may contact the city and go through the process to get the retroactive permits that are needed.
 If there is some additional work it should be minimal since you already costed that into your purchase price.

 Seller Fixes The Issue

-While under contract you may ask the seller to solve the problem.
-This could include them going to the city and ensuring all permits and inspections are complete before the closing.
+While under contract, you may ask the home seller to solve the problem.
+This could include them going to the city's building department and ensuring all permits and inspections are complete before the closing.
 Since many homes sold without permitting are sold "as is" or the seller didn't want to get permits in the first place, it is unlikely they will get the permits during the home sale process.

 If you don't feel comfortable taking on the unpermitted work or if the seller won't cut you a break on the price it can be worth it to move on from the transaction and find a new home.